andresckamilo/flowbite-fasthtml-example/README.md

-# FastHTML with Tailwind CSS and Flowbite
+# Flowbite FastHTML Example

-This repo is a guide to how to set up a functional example of FastHTML with Tailwind CSS and Flowbite.
+This repository serves as a guide and example for integrating FastHTML with Tailwind CSS and Flowbite.

+## Part 1: Running the Example

-## Requirements
+### Requirements

 - Python 3.7+
 - Node.js and npm

-## Setup
+### Setup

 1. Clone the repository:
    ```